2020 FESTIVAL OF SOCIAL SCIENCE

 This year ESRC is taking a new approach to the Festival making it a digital-first event, to be held from 7-15 November.
-Mapping Women’s Suffrage thanks to the University of Warwick’s Prof. Sarah Richardson will be hosting a series of free, exciting live and recorded events during festival week, celebrating women’s suffrage and activism with a variety of wonderful guest speakers.
+Mapping Women’s Suffrage, with thanks to the University of Warwick’s Prof. Sarah Richardson, will be hosting a series of free, exciting live and pre-recorded events during festival week, celebrating women’s suffrage and activism with a variety of wonderful guest speakers.

-Confirmed speakers already include Vicky Iglikowski- Broad (Diverse Histories Records Specialist, The National Archives) presenting her favourite suffrage boycott stories from the 1911 census archive; Dr Ben Kyneswood (Coventry University) discussing his work with Mapping Women’s Suffrage creating walks as part of the Coventry Atlas digital mapping project; Hannah Squire (Assistant Curator of Public Programmes, National Trust) discussing the Trust’s work on Women and Power in 2018, and current Trust research; Dr Gillian Murphy (Curator, The Women’s Library, LSE) writing on Sex and Suffrage; Local and family historians Margaret Scott and Clare Wichbold take us on a practical and inspiring journey through useful resources for suffrage research from Northumberland to Herefordshire to Lewisham for our live launch event; and Helen Pankhurst, author, activist, great-granddaughter of Emmeline Pankhurst and granddaughter of Sylvia Pankhurst, leaders of the British suffragette movement, will be taking your questions on past and current activism in our live wrap-up Suffrage Legacies event alongside other guests.
+Speakers include Vicky Iglikowski- Broad (Diverse Histories Records Specialist, The National Archives) presenting her favourite suffrage boycott stories from the 1911 census archive; Dr Ben Kyneswood (Coventry University) discussing his work on the new Coventry Atlas digital mapping project with Mapping Women’s Suffrage; Hannah Squire (Assistant Curator of Public Programmes, National Trust) discussing the Trust’s work on Women and Power in 2018, and current Trust research; Dr Gillian Murphy (Curator, The Women’s Library, LSE) writing on Sex and Suffrage; Jennifer Godfrey author of Suffragettes of Kent features in a 'hidden suffragettes' community video montage; Local and family historians Margaret Scott and Clare Wichbold take us on a practical and inspiring journey through useful resources for suffrage research from Northumberland to Herefordshire to Lewisham for our live launch event; and Helen Pankhurst, author, activist, great-granddaughter of Emmeline Pankhurst and granddaughter of Sylvia Pankhurst, leaders of the British suffragette movement, will be taking your questions on past and current activism in our live wrap-up Suffrage Legacies event alongside other guests.
 And much more…

 PROGRAMME OF EVENTS